-Florida is home to fifty species of snake, which is almost the most of any state.
-That’s in large part because of the diverse range of habitats available.
-Throughout Florida, you have grasslands, forests, marshes and swamps, ponds, lakes, rivers—basically any habitat that would be a great home for a snake.
+Florida is home to 50 species of snake.
+That’s due to the diverse range of habitats.
+Throughout Florida, you have grasslands, forests, marshes and swamps, ponds, lakes, rivers—basically any habitat that would be an ideal home for a snake.
 That’s why so many species can thrive.

-However, only six of these species are considered venomous and a danger to humans.
-Each one of them apart from the coral snake is a kind of pit viper, members of which are typically highly venomous—like rattlesnakes.
-These snakes are the ones you have to watch out for.
+These snakes are highly venomous and pose a genuine danger to humans.
+Each one of them, apart from the coral snake, is a type of pit viper.
+These are the snakes that you have to watch out for.

 Their gray-brown diamond pattern runs all the way along their back.
-The eastern diamondback rattlesnake is America’s most deadly snake by far, for many reasons.
+The eastern diamondback rattlesnake is America’s most deadly snake.

-First, their venom is incredibly potent, even more so than other rattlesnakes.
-Not only that, but they store more venom in their venom glands than most other snakes, too.
+Their venom is potent, even more so than other rattlesnakes.
+Not only that, but they store more venom in their venom glands than most other snakes.

 If you’re bitten by one, the first thing you’ll notice is searing pain, like being jabbed with two hot needles.
 This searing pain quickly moves through your body, leaving your whole body in agony.

-Their venom causes your tissue to very quickly die, causes your blood to stop clotting, and can cause cardiac arrest.
-It’s estimated that 20% of people die from their bite.
+Their venom causes your tissue to die, your blood to stop clotting, and can cause cardiac arrest.
 The only saving grace is that they’re not as aggressive as their reputation makes them out to be.

-The timber rattlesnake isn’t quite as deadly as the eastern diamondback, but that doesn’t mean you can take it easy around them.
+The timber rattlesnake isn’t quite as deadly as the eastern diamondback, but they still have a venomous bite.

-They’re instantly recognizable and can be easily distinguished from a Diamondback, because their pattern runs in horizontal stripes rather than diamond shapes.
+They can be easily distinguished from a Diamondback because their pattern runs in horizontal stripes rather than diamond shapes.
 They’re quite high contrast, too, with a gray-brown background and dark black stripes.

-Just like the eastern diamondback, they have a very high venom yield, meaning that they have a lot stored up that they can use.
-They’ve also got long fangs, which don’t necessarily make them any deadlier, but do make them scarier.
+Just like the eastern diamondback, they have a high venom yield, meaning that they have a lot stored up ready to use.
+They have long fangs.

 Their venom stops your nervous system from working, making it hard to breathe, and eventually stopping your heart altogether.
 Because of their wide range, around a dozen probable timber rattlesnake deaths have been recorded since the turn of the century.

-These snakes are much smaller than their bigger timber and diamondback cousins.
-While an eastern diamondback can reach 6 feet, pygmy rattlesnakes can only grow to 2 feet or so.
+These snakes are much smaller than timber and diamondbacks.
+While an eastern diamondback can reach 6 feet, pygmy rattlesnakes can only grow to 2 feet.

 Aside from their length, you can recognize them by their dark brown spots, which run all along their top and their sides, against a gray-brown background.

-While their venom is potent, they don’t have an awful lot of it.
+While their venom is potent, they don’t have a lot of it.
 An eastern diamondback rattlesnake has a huge venom yield of up to 1000mg, with an average of 450mg or so.
-A pygmy rattlesnake only has reserves of 18mg on average.
-This means that a bite can’t kill you.
+A pygmy rattlesnake only has reserves of 18mg.

 Specifically, their venom is designed to stop your blood from clotting.
 Now, on a small scale, this would normally only be a problem if you were bleeding and couldn’t stop.